Have an Instant Pot? Need recipes that are thoroughly tested and WORK?Get my new cookbook collection for 40% OFF!

 - Allow your Porkchops to rest before serving.
 Just like any other steak or cut of meat, it’s always wise to let your meat rest a few minutes (5-10 mins) after cooking before cutting into it.
 This allows the juices to redistribute in the meat and keeps it nice and juicy.

 If you like this Crispy Pork Chop recipe, give these Parmesan Artichoke Pork Chops a try!

 - 1 cup Panko bread crumbs

-- 1/2 tsp salt
+- 1/2 teaspoon salt

-- pinch of sugar
+- 1 pinch sugar

-- 4 boneless thickish cut pork chops ( 1/2-3/4 in thick)
+- 4 boneless thick cut pork chops 1/2-3/4" thick

-- Pre-heat oven to 425 degrees.
+- Pre-heat oven to 425 degrees Fahrenheit

-- Line a baking sheet with foil or parchment paper and place a wire rack on top.
+- Line a baking sheet with foil or parchment paper and place a wire baking rack on top.

 - Combine the bread crumbs and seasonings in a large ziplock bag and add 2 tbsp of the mayonnaise to the crumb mixture.
 Close the bag and mix the mixture with hands until the mayo is incorporated.
 Dump the crumbs into a pie plate or other high rimmed plate.

 - Coat each pork chop with about 1 tablespoon of mayo, or just until all surfaces are covered.
 Then, working with one chop at a time, use your fingers to thoroughly coat all sides with the crumb mixture.
 Place coated pork chops on your prepared wire rack.

 - Bake the pork chops until the coating is golden brown and cooked through ( between 140-145 degrees Fahrenheit).
 It took mine about 20 minutes.
 Let the chops rest for 5-10 minutes before serving to allow juices to redistribute and get happy.